Cookies help us deliver our services.

 The cost of flights and accommodation in early and late spring – essentially either side of sakura season – are generally a little less expensive than the peak cherry blossom rush.

-If you’re looking to visit Tokyo in the spring but are keen to keep costs down, you can usually find a good deal if you look to travel around the first week of March or towards the end of May.
+If you’re looking to visit Tokyo in the spring but are keen to keep costs down, you can usually find a good deal if you look to travel around the first few weeks of March or towards the end of May.

 There are a few downsides to visiting Tokyo in the spring.